hossamMohamed00/Task-Manager-Angular/README.md

 ## Development server

-Run `npm install` to install all dependencies
+Run `npm install` to install all dependencies.
 Run `ng serve` for a dev server of the front-end.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Run `npm run server` to run the json-server.
 Navigate to `http://localhost:5000/`.

 ## Code scaffolding